If you have a Nest Thermostat you probably heard about the recent issues and may be living in fear of being left without heat in the dead of winter.

 - the thermostat shows a notification that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also have a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling system(s)

-If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 IMPORTANT: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)
+(They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)

 After approximately 10 minutes of charging, disconnect the Nest Thermostat from the USB cable.
-If the unit has turned on while plugged in, power it off and then turn it back on again, manually restarting the Nest.
+If the unit has turned on while plugged in, shut it down and then turn it back on again, manually restarting the Nest.
 Once it has completed the restart, plug it back in to fully charge.
-After another hour of charging, unplug the Nest Thermostat and reattach it to its base.
+After another hour of charging, unplug the Nest Thermostat and reconnect it to its base.

-Also, do not let this issue worry you about your Nest’s reliability.
-By owning and properly using Nest, your thermostat is honestly saving money for you all hours of the day.
+Also, do not let this incident worry you about your Nest’s reliability.
+By owning and properly utilizing Nest, your thermostat is truly saving money for you all hours of the day.
 When set it up properly, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings constantly, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one incident get you down.
+So don’t let one problem get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.